RaphaelIT7/gmod-gameevent/README.md

 This Project adds [gameevent.Listen](https://wiki.facepunch.com/gmod/gameevent.Listen) to the Menu State.
+Currently, only the main branch of Gmod is supported.
 Current Progress:
 - gameevent.Listen works.
 - The hook gets called with the data.